WebAssembly/component-model/design/mvp/Explainer.md

   * [ESM-integration](#ESM-integration)
 * [Examples](#examples)

+(Based on the previous [scoping and layering] proposal to the WebAssembly CG, this repo merges and supersedes the [module-linking] and [interface-types] proposals, pushing some of their original features into the post-MVP [future feature](FutureFeatures.md) backlog.)

 ## Gated Features

-By default, the features described in this explainer (as well as the supporting [Binary.md](Binary.md), [WIT.md](WIT.md) and [CanonicalABI.md](CanonicalABI.md)) have been implemented and are included in the [WASI Preview 2] stability milestone.
-Features that are not part of Preview 2 are demarcated by one of the emoji symbols listed below; these emojis will be removed once they are implemented, considered stable and included in a future milestone:
+By default, the features described in this explainer (as well as the supporting [Binary.md](Binary.md), [WIT.md](WIT.md) and [CanonicalABI.md](CanonicalABI.md)) have been implemented and are included in the [WASI] 0.2 Developer Preview release.
+The WASI 0.3 Developer Preview release additionally includes the features gated by 🔀.

+The other features, in various stages of implementation, polish and release, are gated by the following emojis and, when ready, may be included in subsequent WASI Developer Preview minor releases:
 * 🪙: value imports/exports and component-level start function
 * 🪺: nested namespaces and packages in import/export names
-* 🔀: async
 * 🚝: enabling more canonical ABI options on more async-related builtins
 * 🚟: using `async` with `canon lift` without `callback` (stackful lift)
 * 🧵: threading built-ins
   * 🧵②: [shared-everything-threads]-based threading built-ins
 * 🔧: fixed-length lists